liu431/Coding-Exercises/SQL and Database/SQL.md

 FROM ClientCountsByYear;
 ```

-* AVG(): return the average value of a numeric column

 ##### Ex.
 Given salary(department_id,employee_id,salary), list all employees with salary greater than the average department salary and also greather than $50K
 ```sql
 SELECT employee_id